Perth, Scotland: Sport and recreation

 Dewar's Centre, an ice rink, stands on the site formerly occupied by a bonded warehouse for Dewar's Scotch whisky, pictured here in 1988, shortly before its demolition.

 St Johnstone is the city's professional football club.
 The team play in the Scottish Premiership at their home ground, McDiarmid Park, in the Tulloch area of the city.
 They won the Scottish Cup for the first time in 2014, after 130 years without a major trophy.
 There are also two East of Scotland League clubs based in Perth – Jeanfield Swifts and Kinnoull.

 The senior rugby team, Perthshire RFC, play their games on the North Inch in Scottish National League Division Three.
 Between 1995 and 1998, professional side Caledonia Reds played some of their home matches at McDiarmid Park before they merged with Glasgow Warriors.

 On the western edge of the North Inch is Bell's Sports Centre.
 Prior to the building of the Greenwich Dome, it was the largest domed building in Britain.

 Perth Leisure Pool, to the west of the railway station on the Glasgow Road, is the city's swimming centre.
 The modern leisure pool complex was built in the mid-1980s to replace the traditional public swimming baths (established 1887), which used to sit just off the Dunkeld Road.

 Adjacent to Perth Leisure Pool is the Dewar's Centre, which includes an eight-lane ice rink.
 It has long been a main centre of curling in Scotland, and many top teams compete in this arena and many major events are held here each year.
 Curling is available from September to April annually.
+The city also houses the offices of World Curling.
 There is an indoor bowling hall, hosting major competitions.
 Historically, Perth had a successful ice hockey team, Perth Panthers, who played at the old ice rink on Dunkeld Road.
 The rink at Dewars is the wrong shape for ice hockey, so when the team reformed in 2000 for two seasons, they played their home games at Dundee Ice Arena.
 The Dewar's distillery that stood on the site until 1988 was one of the country's "big three" blenders.
 Its location was chosen due to its proximity to the General Railway Station, whose tracks behind the western side of the building.
 The distillery was one of the city's largest employers.

 In 2024, plans were announced to close Perth Leisure Pool, Bell's Sports Centre and Dewar's Centre and replace them with a single new sports centre.
 This new facility would not include an ice rink.

 Perth hosts Scotland's largest volleyball event every May – the Scottish Open Volleyball Tournament.
 There is a highly competitive indoor competition held inside Bell's Sports Centre alongside both a competitive and fun outdoor event played on the North Inch.
 Teams competing traditionally camp alongside the outdoor courts with the campsite being administered by local cadets.
 The Scottish Volleyball Association's annual general meeting is also held at the same time as the tournament.